h2oai/tutorials/Driverless AI/get-started-with-open-source-custom-recipes-tutorial/get-started-with-open-source-custom-recipes-tutorial.md

 Note: In Variable Importance: It might be the case that in your experiment  certain features will start with "SUM;" those are the features from the custom transformer.
 If so, that will mean that they are playing an important role in the new model.

 In this case, the AUC didn't improve, and that is because Driverless AI didn't use the recipe we uploaded.
-Though sometimes, Driverless Ai makes use of the transformer, and that depends on the Data sampling it uses when running the experiment.
+Though sometimes, Driverless AI makes use of the transformer, and that depends on the Data sampling it uses when running the experiment.
 If you want to see how the recipe will improve the AUC, you can go back to recipes and only select the transformer.
 We will further discuss the results at the end of task 6.

 ### Deeper Dive and Resources